husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

 `rosnode` and `rqt_graph` tools to examine system and check if your node is visible in the system.

-To remind, you can start ROS by typing in the name of thee node, you can do this with the following command:
+To remind, you can start ROS by typing in the name of the node, you can do this with the following command:

     $ rosrun package_name node_type [options]

+If you want to use `.launch` files associated with your custom package you will have to create `launch` directory:

+    $ mkdir ~/ros_workspace/src/tutorial_pkg/launch

+Place your `.launch` files there.
+This way you can start them by typing:

+    $ roslaunch tutorial_pkg your_launch_file.launch

 ### Subscribing to topic ###